vdevos/graphite-c-client/README.md

 Graphite-C-Client
 =================

-This trivial pure C Graphite client allows you to send metrics to Graphite -using `socket(7)`
+This trivial pure C Graphite client allows you to send metrics to Graphite using [socket(7)](http://linux.die.net/man/7/socket)

 ## Usage